-In May 2018, an EU-directive on the mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC 6) was introduced.
-Although not yet transposed into German law, taxpayers and intermediaries have been required to monitor cross-border arrangements since 25 June 2018 and to prepare to report such arrangements to the financial authorities.
-The directive has to be transposed into national law by 31 December 2019.
-The regulation should become applicable from 1 July 2020 onwards.
-Various aspects of the rules set out in the directive as well as the question as to how Germany should transpose the directive into national law are currently under discussion in Germany.
-To date, the legislative procedure for the implementation into German law has not yet started.
+In May 2018, an EU-Directive on the mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC 6 -(EU) 2018/822) was introduced.
+Although no reporting procedures have yet been implemented, taxpayers and intermediaries have been required to monitor cross-border arrangements since 25 June 2018 and to prepare to report such arrangements to the finance authorities.
+In December 2019 the legislative procedure for transposing DAC 6 into German law was concluded, thereby implementing a reporting obligation for intermediaries and taxpayers applicable from 1 July 2020 onwards for reportable cross-border arrangements where the first step in the implementation of he reportable cross-border arrangement was made after 24 June 2018.

 In the context of the discussions in respect of the taxation of the digital economy, the German Federal Ministry of Finance together with the French Ministère de l’Economie et des Finances have presented plans for a Global Anti Base Erosion (GloBe) Project, which are intended to be discussed on an international level.
 In essence, it proposes the introduction of a world-wide minimum taxation (level playing field).

 Furthermore, in May 2019, the Federal Ministry of Finance published a draft bill containing, inter alia, a tightening of the rules for levying Real Estate Transfer Tax (RETT) in connection with share transfers.
 The legislative procedure is expected to be concluded in the first half of 2020.

 In addition, the legislative procedure for a new law for a research and development (R&D) subsidy as well as new laws for a reform of local property tax were concluded in 2019.